LamarLiburd/osticket-prereqs/README.md

 </p>
 <p>
 After connecting to the session, return to the browser to continue the setup.
-In **Database Settings**, set the username to **"root"** and the password to **"Password1."**
+In Database Settings, set the username to "root" and the password to "Password1."

 Next, create a new database in HeidiSQL:
-1. In HeidiSQL, right-click on *Unnamed" in the left panel.
+1. In HeidiSQL, right-click on "Unnamed" in the left panel.
-2. Select "Create new" → "Database."
+2. Select "Create new" → "Database".
 3. Name the database osTicket and complete the setup.

 After creating the database, go back to the osTicket** setup page in the browser and enter osTicket** in the MySQL Database field.